West Space Commission

 Stefanou contemplates how neoliberal-humanism and social class dynamics infiltrate our day-to-day lives as well as our sense of self, bodies, and relationships — affecting how we connect, communicate, and create liberation for one another and the planet.
 Her expansive practice holds the potential for other forms of sharing, making, and contributing to the cultural commons beyond the rat race.

-Tina Stefanou is a Greek-Australian visual artist, performer, researcher, and filmmaker.
-With a background as a vocalist, she works undisciplined, with and across a diverse range of mediums, practices, approaches and labours: an embodied practice that she calls voice in the expanded field.
-As a means to seek more inclusive ways of making and to frame tangled relationships, she engages in multi-species performance with a family of local others, friends not-yet-made, and poet(h)ic meetings of matter.
-Informed by diasporic and working-class experiences, Tina engages in sound, filmography, and research as social practice, exploring with and beyond all-too-human and more-than-human vocalities.
-She works with multiple communities over long periods of time and locations through para-ethnographic field work, vocal workshops, performance making, and filmic traces.
+Tina Stefanou is an artist, performer, researcher, and film director based in Wattle Glen, Victoria.
+With a background as a vocalist, she works undisciplined, across diverse mediums, practices, approaches, and labours, in what she calls voice in the expanded field.
+Seeking more inclusive ways of making and framing tangled relationships, she engages in multi-species performance with a family of local others, friends not-yet-made, and poet(h)ic meetings of matter.